germal/OpenCVB/README.md

 VTK Support
 ===========

-It is fairly complicated to get VTK (the Visualization Took Kit) working with OpenCV.
-To get VTK working, download and build VTK (which takes a long time.)
+It takes some time to get VTK (the Visualization Took Kit) working with OpenCV.
-When VTK is built, it must be installed before it can be accessed by OpenCV.
-Here’s how to do that:

--   In the VTK.sln file, click on the INSTALL project and from the Visual Studio menu, select “Build Install”.

-    -   This will install VTK in “c:/Program Files/VTK”
+To do so, download and build VTK and when complete, it should be installed in c:/Program Files/VTK.
+Then follow these instructions:

--   Run cmake-gui in the OpenCVB/opencv directory
+-   Run the “Support/PrepareVTK.bat” file to download and prepare the VTK directory.

-    -   Search for VTK and check the WITH_VTK checkbox and specify VTK_DIR=c:/Program Files/VTK
+    -   Visual Studio will open the VTK.sln file.
+Select Build/Batch Build and “Select All” to build VTK

 -   Run Configure/Generate and then build the OpenCV project